 A question people often ask is whether or not they can hang things from their rear-view mirrors in Virginia.
-Often, this comes up when people want to hang air fresheners or their high school graduation tassel, but are unsure about the legality of doing so.
+This question usually comes up when people want to hang air fresheners or high school graduation tassels from their mirrors, but are unsure about the legality of doing so.

 In this article, we’ll go over Virginia’s laws on hanging things from your rear-view mirrors.